Nictiz/HL7-mappings/generate/README.md

 ### 1.2.0
 - A LoadResources script is now generated for a project
+- TouchStone stopTestOnFail extension is added to each assert

 ### 1.1.4
 - Fixed a bug where an attribute in a non nts-namespace (for example `@xsi:*`) caused the process to crash.